Skip to main content

 “I said…”

 “Abhaya.
 Shut UP.”
 Swadhin had never raised his voice in his life.
-Abhaya sat looking at him a little dumbfounded like she never knew him.
+Abhaya sat looking at him, a little dumbfounded if she had never known him.
 “I did not lie to you.”
 He inhaled and brushed his soiled clothes.
 “It is true that one of your family members could be alive.
-We don’t know who but the police said it's a woman.”
+We don’t know who, but the police said it's a woman.”
 Abhaya glared at him suspiciously.

 “If we find her, you will know.
 I promise you.
 I am neither a murderer nor…” He glanced at her as “an inhuman pig.”
 Abhaya suddenly flushed.
 She had never used such harsh words on anyone.
 She was losing control.
 She placed her hands firmly on her knees and cried again, this time swaying herself a little to pacify her emotions.
 Swadhin stood up and brushed his clothes.